Bio

-Dr. Kshitij V. Mehta is a Computer Scientist in the Workflow Systems Group.
-His interests span scalable workflows and large data management for extreme-scale computing.
-He has developed scalable ensemble tools such as Cheetah and has developed AI workflows for generating molecular data for training large neural networks.
-He has worked on large-scale data management for science applications such as the Gyrokinetic Toroidal Code (GTC) for plasma physics.
+Dr. Kshitij V. Mehta is a Computer Scientist in the Workflow Systems Group at Oak Ridge National Laboratory.
+His research interests span scalable workflows, AI-driven data generation, and large-scale data management for extreme-scale computing.
+He has developed scalable ensemble workflow tools such as Cheetah and designed AI workflows for generating molecular datasets to train large graph neural networks.
+His work also extends to large-scale data management for scientific applications, including the Gyrokinetic Toroidal Code Gyrokinetic Toroidal Code (GTC) for plasma physics, advancing both high-performance computing and scientific discovery.

 Dr. Mehta joined Oak Ridge National Laboratory as a Computer Scientist in January 2017.
 Previously, he was a visiting scientist at ORNL as part of a CRADA between ORNL and TOTAL Energies.
 From 2013-2016, he was HPC Research Scientist at TOTAL, where he conducted research on using directive-based programming models such as OpenACC for large-scale seismic modeling.
 He was a member of the OpenACC programming committee during this time.